Pruthvik-Machhi/Product-guide/Readme.md

 ## Retrieval-Augmented Generation (RAG)

-In this project, we implemented a **Retrieval-Augmented Generation (RAG)** chatbot to provide users with a conversational interface for enhanced flexibility and assistance.
+In this project, i implemented a **Retrieval-Augmented Generation (RAG)** chatbot to provide users with a conversational interface for enhanced flexibility and assistance.
 RAG combines the strengths of retrieval-based models and generative models to deliver accurate and contextually relevant responses.
 It retrieves relevant information from a knowledge base or document store and uses a generative model to craft coherent responses based on the retrieved content.

 ---